 Do players need to have experience with a sport to go out for the team?

 Students do not need to have prior experience with a sport to go out for a team.
-The one-week period at the beginning of each season is a chance for young student-athletes to get a feel for a sport.
+There are two trial days each season for student-athletes to get a feel for a sport.
 Since for some this is the first experience of participation in a sport, students may change teams during that period of time.

 What are the practice times for MS sports?